arinbjornk/BiobankRead/README.rst

 Required input
 ################################
 Required input: files location of the .csv and .html files, and number of subjects N.
- -.csv: ukb<release_code>.csv, the main data file produced after extraction from the .enc file -.html: associated information file, generated alongside the.csv file with all references to varaibles available
+ -.csv: ukb<release_code>.csv, the main data file produced after extraction from the .enc file.

+ -.html: associated information file, generated alongside the.csv file with all references to varaibles available.

 These should be defined before loading the package as follows: